Esukhia/NanhaiCorpus/README.md

 Instructions for using AntConc in analysis:

-FIRST, the bad news: You will need MAC or LINUX for AntConc.
-While there is a Windows version (that works for Latin-based alphabets), the Tibetan font encodings are an insurmountable issue for AntConc in Windows.
-We've spent days and days trying to come up with a solution to get AntConc working in Windows with Tibetan, to no avail; if you have a solution, please share it!
+FIRST, the bad news: MAC or LINUX seem to work best for AntConc.
+While there is a Windows version, we've had trouble on many machines with the Tibetan font encodings; yet, others we know have gotten Tibetan working fine in Windows.
+We don't have a clear picture of why this is, so if you figure it out, please share it!

-NOW, the good news: Fortunately, those of you with Windows machines CAN still use AntConc... in a round-about way.
-What you'll need to do is install a Virtual Machine with an Ubuntu OS (or your other preferred Linux distro).
+NOW, the good news: Give your Windows AntConc a try!
+If you aren't able to get it working, those of you with Windows machines CAN still use AntConc... in a round-about way.
+What you can do is install a Virtual Machine with an Ubuntu OS (or your other preferred Linux distro).
 For that, follow the instructions here: https://www.lifewire.com/install-ubuntu-linux-windows-10-steps-2202108

 If you're on a 64-bit machine, you'll also need to add the i386 architechture & libraries.
 From a terminal, enter: